What is Oculofacial Plastic Surgery?

 Ophthalmology Surgical Residency: 4 years of specialized microsurgery training

-Oculofacial Plastic Surgery Fellowship: 2 years of an ASOPRS Oculofacial Society certified training program to focus specialized surgical skills
+Oculofacial Plastic Surgery Fellowship: 2 years of an ASOPRS Oculofacial Society approved training program to focus specialized surgical skills

-Certification: Board certified by the American Board of Ophthalmology and passing the ASOPRS written and oral board exams
+Certification: Board-certified by the American Board of Ophthalmology